satti-hari-krishna-reddy/Moengage_Documentation_Analyzer/README.md

 * **Balancing LLM Usage:**

   * Full LLM-based rewrites were too expensive and unpredictable.
-So I designed a system where LLMs are the last resort.
+So I designed a system where LLMs are the last resort (for the Revision Agent).

 ---